dtcenter/METplus/docs/Verification_Datasets/datasets/aeronet.rst

 -------

 Description
-  AErosol RObotic NETwork (AERONET)
-  This is data from a group of ground-based remore sensing aerosol networks, providing globally distributed observations of aerosol optical depth (AOD).
+  AErosol RObotic NETwork (AERONET) - This is data from a group of ground-based remote sensing aerosol networks, providing globally distributed observations of aerosol optical depth (AOD) and related fields.
+This application focuses on AOD, specifically.

   Current version (unless noted): V3